A look at a little-known aspect of event liability insurance and special event insurance that can make a huge difference

 Things Are Changing

 The world is changing quickly.
-Event-production professionals need to understand that while their focus may be on technology or logistics, they all share the same need to not only secure liability protection for themselves, but to understand the nature — and the limits — of that protection.
+Event-production professionals need to understand that while their focus may be on technology or logistics, they all share the same need to not only secure event liability insurance protection for themselves, but to understand the nature — and the limits — of that protection.